Gino Sarfatti Model 540 Table Lamp

 First of all: this lamp is NOT a lamp by Gino Sarfatti, although everyone says it.

-Materials: Gold coloured perforated chromed metal (iron) eyeball globe.
-Chrome reflector.
+Materials: Folded smoked transparent acrylic base.
+Gold coloured perforated chromed metal (iron) eyeball globe.
+Perforated with elongated slots.
+Chrome reflector inside.
 Some plastic and metal parts.
-Folded smoked transparent acrylic.
-Porcelain socket.
+Porcelain E14 socket.

 Height: 22.2 cm / 8.74”